 Google Search updates

-Google recently announced that it will be restricting FAQ rich results to 2 per page.
+Google recently announced that it will be restricting FAQ rich results to two per page.
 Earlier Google’s Search Engine Result Pages (SERPs) used to display up to 10 FAQ rich results which caused a lot of clutter on the SERPs.
-To refine its SERP experience, it will now display 2 FAQ rich results per page and businesses will most likely see this impact their websites over the next few weeks – which furthermore brings emphasis to the need of having a well-defined FAQ strategy.
+To refine its SERP experience, it will now display 2 FAQ rich results per page and businesses will most likely see this impact their website traffic over the next few weeks – which further brings emphasis to the need of having a well-defined FAQ strategy.

 Google Local Updates